movinalot/azure-202-advanced/content/Chapter01/Task2.md

 ## Task 2

+Traditionally FortiGates associated with an Azure Virtual WAN (VWAN) were deployed in a Virtual Network (VNET) that was connected to an Azure Virtual WAN Hub.
+The deployment being done today has FortiGates being deployed directly into (integrated with) the VWAN hub.
+This type of deployment frees the administrator from having to deploy and manage Azure Virtual Machines.

 ### FortiGate Deployment

 1. ***Click*** on VWAN **vwanXX-eastus_VWAN** in your Resource Group. **XX** is the number of your allocated environment.